Tommrodrigues/Blog/content/posts/My DIY Smart Sprinklers/index.md

 ## Weather forecasting

-Using APIs like the [OpenWeatherMap API](https://openweathermap.org/api), you can easily make a request with your location and API key, then get back extensive weather forecasted weather data including whether it is expected to rain, what the high and low temperature will be, when sunrise is, and how cloudy it will be.
+Using APIs like the [OpenWeatherMap API](https://openweathermap.org/api), you can easily make a request with your location and API key, then get back extensive forecasted weather data including whether it is expected to rain, what the high and low temperatures will be, when sunrise is, and how cloudy it will be.

 We can take this data, and if it doesn't reach certain thresholds like a minimum temperature for the high and low forecast, or if it is expected to rain, we can cancel the schedule.

-Furthermore, some areas restrict which months/days you are allowed to water your garden, so we can compare the date against this list to ensure we abide by any such regulations.
+Furthermore, restrictions might limit which days/months watering is allowed, so we can test against this to ensure we abide by any such regulations.

 ## Calculating watering times

 If our thresholds are met, we can use the weather data to adjust watering times positively or negatively from some default watering duration.

-For example, we might want to increase the watering time if the day is going to be especially hot, but decrease the time if it is going to be cloudy.
+For example, we might want to increase the watering duration if the day is going to be especially hot, but decrease it if it's going to be cloudy.

 ![image](./images/data.jpg)

 After this, we can further refine the watering times for each of the zones, as some will require more or less watering than others.

-After we have a duration for each of the zones, we can divide watering over multiple cycles to prevent runoff and improve plant health.
+Once we have a duration for each of the zones, we can spread watering over multiple cycles to prevent runoff and improve plant health.

-Finally, we can calculate the total amount of time required to complete the cycles for each of the zones, then subtract this from the sunrise time to get a start time for our watering schedule.
+Finally, we calculate the total amount of time required to complete the cycles for each of the zones, then subtract this from the sunrise time to get a start time for our watering schedule.

 Doing this ensures that watering will finish by sunrise — the best time to finish watering to encourage proper absorption and prevent fungal growth.